srikantaggarwal/cse549-computationalbiology/README.md

-CSE549 - Computational Biology - ""
+CSE549 - Computational Biology - "New Approaches to Base Calling"

-Implemented the paper "Texture-Consistent Shadow Removal" by Feng Liu and Michael Gleicher as a part of CSE 527, Introduction to Computer Vision.
-The implementation was done using Matlab toolbox.
+Basecalling means predicting DNA bases (A,G,C or T) given raw signals.
+The goal of our project is to come up with a more accurate base-calling mechanism given the raw signals (~40 GB of data) from the Oxford Nanopore technology
+We used two approaches  - supervised learning algorithm based on support vector machines and Naïve Bayes model to develop our basecaller.